 Alcohol withdrawal can also be among the worst of all drug withdrawals, so acute it could cause death.

-Cocaine may not have the same withdrawal symptoms seen in alcohol dependence, but cocaine functions in precisely the same way: it contrasts with the amount of dopamine in the brain and causes intense cravings.
+Actually, all of the Cocaine withdrawal symptoms are not the same as seen in alcohol dependence, but cocaine functions in precisely the same way: it contrasts with the amount of dopamine in the brain and causes intense cravings.
 Snorting cocaine is much behind although smoking crack is the quickest way to get cocaine into your blood vessels.
 Powder cocaine has a short rapid and high tolerance.

 Benzodiazepines such as Valium, Xanax, and Klonopin increases the effectiveness of GABA, the brain’s “nerve calming” agent.
-(For once, we’re not talking about dopamine!)
-And, like usual, the body attempts to compensate for the increase of GABA by lowering the sensitivity of GABA receptor tissues.
+And, as usual, the body attempts to compensate for the increase of GABA by lowering the sensitivity of GABA receptor tissues.
 As the body continues to accommodate, tolerance builds fast and quitting gets harder when tolerance is high.

 How Drugs Mess with Dopamine:

-Dopamine is the medication that produces the feeling of gratification and well-being.
+Dopamine is the medication that produces the feeling of satisfaction and well-being.
 By attaching to dopamine receptors, dopamine enters neurons.
-When levels of dopamine increases, your body attempts to balance out the extra dopamine.
-Therefore, when an individual stops taking the drug, dopamine levels drop drastically, which is the drug is craved by the individual so much.
+When levels of dopamine increase, your body attempts to balance out the extra dopamine.
+Hence, when a folk stops consuming the drug, dopamine levels drop immensely, which is the drug is craved by the individual so much.
 After all, your body needs its dopamine.